HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Searchable Fields

-- No advanced search filters are available for CF227.
+- Advanced search filters are not currently supported for CF227.

 ## Basic Actions